mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

     if (condition) Unit else shift(shift())
 ```

-We can use the `ensure` function when implementing smart-constructors.
-For example, let's implement a pimped version of the `Salary` type containing a smart-constructor, which checks if the given value is a positive integer:
+We can use the `ensure` function when implementing smart constructors.
+For example, let's implement a pimped version of the `Salary` type containing a smart constructor, which checks if the given value is a positive integer:

 ```kotlin
 object NegativeAmount : JobError